firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 ## Common Issues & Troubleshooting

+- Shlomozero’s blown 85150 ended with a dead STM32—no lights and even ST-Link recoveries failed—highlighting how overdriving compact stages can kill logic outright before hardware checks catch it.[^85150-dead]
 - Voyage dashes can mask low ABS limits—Arnau’s new Voyage-equipped 85 V/150 A controller threw ABS OCP faults immediately until Jason advised connecting with VESC Tool and raising the absolute current ceiling instead of relying on the dash alone.[^66]

 ### Auto-Off Failures on 100/100 Units